An Insider's Guide to the Best Places to Visit in the North Dordogne Area

 Chateau de Chalus Chabrol

-In this medieval castle in 1199 whilst Richard 1st (Richard the Lionheart) was besieging Chalus, that he was hit by a cross bolt and died days later.
-It's reputed his entrails are buried in the ruined chapel.
-For those interested in this period of history, you can follow the ‘Richard the Lionheart Trail’ which includes a number of locations in the region that he may have visited in his time here.
+CHATEAU DE CHALUS CHABROL.
+It was in this medieval castle in 1199, whilst Richard I (Richard the Lionheart) was besieging Chalus,that he was hit by a crossbow bolt and died days later.
+It's reputed that his entrails are buried in the ruined chapel.
+For those interested in this period of history, you can follow the ‘Richard the Lionheart Trail’, which includes several locations in the region that he may have visited during his time here.

 What to do and see there:

-• Tour Chateau de Chalus Chabrol, and see the room Richard 1 took his last breath.
+• Tour the Chateau de Chalus Chabrol, and see the room where Richard I took his last breath.

 • Chateau de Chalus Malmart (ruins)